padarom/thunderstorm/readme.md

 3. Run the database migrations (`php artisan migrate`)
 4. Make sure your `storage` and `uploads` directory are writeable (`chmod -R 755 storage/ uploads/`)

-For releases I also provide a pre-packaged version (about 2MB in size) that already contains all dependencies, that you can just drop in and run without needing to do steps 1-3 of the instructions above.
-You still need to make sure the proper permissions are set for the `storage` and `uploads` directory though.
+For releases I also provide a pre-packaged version (about 2MB in size) that already contains all dependencies, whicht you can just drop in and use, without doing some of the steps above.
+You still need to make sure the proper permissions are set for the `storage` and `uploads` directory though (see step 4).

 __You will also need to make sure that the php ini directive `short_open_tag` is set to `Off`.__
 ### Setting up the import